AM Haczyk M5 - magnetic accessories

 - Operating temperature, since all permanent magnets have a negative temperature coefficient.
 This means that at high temperatures they are weaker, while at sub-zero temperatures they become slightly stronger.

-* Lifting capacity testing was carried out on a smooth plate of optimal thickness, under a perpendicular pulling force, in contrast under attempts to slide the magnet the lifting capacity is smaller.
-In addition, even a minimal clearance {between} the magnet and the plate reduces the load capacity.
+* Lifting capacity testing was carried out on a smooth plate of optimal thickness, under a perpendicular pulling force, whereas under shearing force the holding force is lower.
+Additionally, even a slight gap {between} the magnet’s surface and the plate reduces the lifting capacity.

 Neodymium magnets can demagnetize at high temperatures.